kalamoo/kalamoo/_pages/about.md

 I also spent some time interning at Purdue University (2023, hosted by [Prof. Z. Berkay Celik](https://beerkay.github.io/)) and IMDEA Software (2024, hosted by [Prof. Juan Caballero](https://software.imdea.org/~juanca/) and mentored by [Dr. Srdjan Matic](https://software.imdea.org/people/srdjan.matic/)).

-My current research explores confidential computing and verifiable computing, including approaches with and without trusted hardwares.
+My current research focuses on verifiable computing, including approaches with trusted hardware (e.g., TPM, SGX, TDX, SEV-SNP, and GPU TEE) and without them (e.g., relying on zero-knowledge proofs).
 In addition, I am quite interested in privacy issues within VR/AR/XR environments and the advertising ecosystem, as well as the safety challenges in cyber-physical systems (CPS).